What can reparations for slavery look like in the United States? One man has ideas

 Each year, the lecturer is chosen based on distinguished intellectual achievement in the humanities.
 Being selected to give the Jefferson Lecture is considered the highest honor given by the federal government in the field of the humanities.

-Delbanco delivered his lecture titled, "The Question of Reparations: Our Past, Our Present, Our Future," where he addressed reparations for slavery in the United States using a variety of perspectives.
+Delbanco's lecture, titled "The Question of Reparations: Our Past, Our Present, Our Future," addresses reparations for slavery in the United States from a variety of perspectives.

 This interview has been lightly edited for length and clarity.